South Philadelphia: Italians

 The largest and oldest Italian immigrant settlements in Philadelphia are in South Philadelphia.
 Though rare and small in size, some early Italian immigrant settlements appeared in South Philadelphia prior to the 1890s; however, these small settlements generally consisted of a few skilled workers, merchants, and artists from Genoa and other wealthier areas of Northern Italy.
 In contrast, beginning in the 1890s, the vast majority of Italian immigrants that settled in Philadelphia came from impoverished regions of Southern Italy, with most Italian immigration to Philadelphia occurring in the 20th century.
+By 1910 there were over 75,000 Italians resident in Philadelphia, both foreign and native born, with two thirds or over 50,000 living in South Philadelphia, chiefly in the 2nd and 26th ward.
 Though Italians in Philadelphia emigrated from various Southern Italian regions, most Italians in Philadelphia emigrated from or have origins in three main areas: the previously combined regions of Abruzzo and Molise; the city of Messina in Sicily and the surrounding province; and Salerno and Avellino in Campania.
 To this day, dialects from those regions mixed with English are spoken in many South Philadelphia households and neighborhoods.

 Italians in South Philadelphia experienced widespread discrimination from the larger majority populations of Philadelphia.
 For example, Italian neighborhoods in South Philadelphia were heavily redlined for decades specifically due to their Italian-American demographics.
 However, Italian-Americans in South Philadelphia have contributed greatly to the culture of Philadelphia, establishing the Italian Market, creating both the cheesesteak and the hoagie, and introducing Italian roast pork sandwiches, water ice, tomato pie and pizza to the cuisine of Philadelphia.
 Recently, some Italian-American South Philadelphians have moved to Southern New Jersey.
 However, the Italian-American population in Philadelphia remains the second largest in the country.

 In 1852, the first Italian Catholic parish in the United States, St. Mary Magdalen de Pazzi, was founded by pre-mass immigration Italians.
 Donna J. Di Giacomo, author of Italians of Philadelphia, wrote that this church "was a hallmark of the neighborhood and touched many a South Philadelphia Italian's and Italian American's life in one way or another for generations."